sinsinav505-cell/Online-shopping/README.md

 🛒 Online Shopping Backend (Python Console App)
 📘 Overview

-This project is a simple console-based shopping system built in Python.
+This is a console-based shopping management system built using Python.
-It allows users to manage categories, items, and carts, and perform operations like adding/removing products, viewing categories, and checking out items.

-The system simulates a backend for an online store where users can:
+It simulates the backend of an online store where users can add categories, manage products, handle carts, and perform checkout operations — all through a simple command-line interface.

-Manage product categories

-Add or remove products

-Add items to a shopping cart

-View the cart

-Checkout and calculate total price

----

-⚙ Features
+⚙️ Features
 🗂 Category Management

-Add new categories dynamically
+➕ Add new categories dynamically

-View all available categories
+👀 View all available categories

-Remove a category (with confirmation)
+❌ Remove existing categories with confirmation

 🛍 Item Management

-Add items under specific categories with their prices
+➕ Add items under specific categories with their prices

-View all items in a category
+📋 View all items within a category

-Remove an item from a category
+🗑 Remove unwanted items

 🛒 Cart Management

-Add items from categories to a shopping cart
+🛍 Add items from categories to a shopping cart

-View all items in the cart with price and quantity
+👓 View cart with price and quantity

-Remove specific items from the cart
+❌ Remove specific items from the cart

 💳 Checkout System

-Display a detailed bill showing item quantities and total price
+💰 Generate a detailed bill with item quantities and total price

-Option to clear the cart after successful checkout
+🧹 Option to clear the cart after successful checkout

+🧩 Tech Stack

+Language: Python

+Interface: Console (Command Line)

+Data Structure: Nested dictionaries for category and cart management

+📈 Highlights

+✅ Simple and interactive CLI-based user experience
+✅ Efficient use of dictionaries for data storage
+✅ Modular code with class-based structure
+✅ Covers full backend logic of an e-commerce workflow